ansible-ThoTeam/nexus3-oss/README.md

         roles: [] # references to other role names
 ```

-Besides creating roles, its also possible to define a default role which will be applied to users and anonymous requests when Nexus can not find or map the according role.
+Besides creating roles, it's also possible to define a default role which will be applied to users and anonymous requests when Nexus can not find or map the according role.
 Default role can be defined using:

 ```yaml
 nexus_default_role: "developers" # uses the 'developers' role to all users/requests without an explicitly assigned role.
 Default: ""